JRHB314/VBCS-Integration/README.md

   Uh oh, it looks like the A node showed up blank.
 Why is that?
 We created userA in the previous Cypher statement, but because we are writing a separate Cypher statement, it has no idea how to reference that userA.
 That is, the references we create to nodes only last one statement, and can be changed in the next; "userA" is not stored as a property of "A".
 We could call it "N", "nodeA", or whatver we want, and it only has to be consistent within the query. <br>

-  Now, we have to first find A, as well as C since we just created them using `MATCH`.
+  Now we have to first find A and C since we just created them using `MATCH`.
 This is similar to a SELECT statement in SQL, and this allows us to use "userA" and "userC" as references.

 ```
   MATCH (userA:Person {name:"A"})